 They have exclusive parades, fireworks show and activities for this special event.

-When is the happiest haunting happening?
+When did the happiest haunting happen?

 Mickey’s Not-So-Scary Halloween Party for 2017 took place from 7:00 PM until 12:00 Midnight on the following dates: